How to Remember More of What You Learn

 Do you ever forget where you left your keys?
 How about where you parked your car?
 You probably answered yes to at least one of these questions.
 When you consider the sheer amount of details that we need to remember each day, it’s is understandable that we can’t recollect all of them.

 The same idea applies when it comes to studying and learning something new.
 We are exposed to an extensive amount of information, so remembering all of it can be extremely challenging.

 Research from the University of Waterloo shows that when nothing is done with the new information, most people will forget half of what they learned.
 In 24 hours, the percentage will increase to 70 percent.
 After a week, they will forget up to 90 percent of that information.
 The purpose of his guide is to show you practical techniques to retain more from what you learn!

 We retain a small fraction of what we read, hence learning by reading is a poor study strategy on its own.
-It is not enough to simply read textbooks or listen to instructors lecture.
+It is not enough to simply read textbooks or listen to instructors lectures.
 To remember more of what you study, actually look into real-world applications and apply theoretical concepts yourself.
-For this reason, CFI courses are focused on the real world applications of Financial Modeling and Business Valuation Methods and use hands-on exercises, quizzes and assessments to help you assimilate and practice what you learn!
+For this reason, CFI courses are focused on the real-world applications of Financial Modeling and Business Valuation Methods and use hands-on exercises, quizzes, and assessments to help you assimilate and practice what you learn!

 These 5 strategies will help improve your memory and be more effective in your studies:

 Enhance your learning by using visuals.
 When you engage more senses while learning, you’ll be able to remember more of what you learn.
 Visuals are known to transmit messages faster, improving comprehension and recall.
 You can use different visual learning materials including infographics, photos, charts, and videos.

 #2 – Teach others